JeanMutation/MasterThesis/README.md

 This repository conains all important files and scripts mentioned and used in my master thesis

 ## Diversity analysis
+Diversity analysis is performed on the constructed OTU tables.
+There are scripts availabe for:
+- alpha-diversity
+- top 10 OTU calculation
+- beta-diversity

 ## *Albugo* and *Dioszegia* interactions